huju-tub/visual-cryptography-generator/README.md

 `python main.py <text> <private_key>`

-Replace <text> with the text you want to encrypt and <private_key> with the name of the private key file (e.g., secret_1.png).
-The private key file should be saved in the private_keys/ directory and must be in PNG format.
+- `<text>` (optional): The text to encrypt (up to 10 characters).
+If not specified, it will prompt for user input.
+- `<private_key>` (optional): The private key filename.
+If not specified, it will default to default.png.

 For example, to encrypt the word "hello" using the private key file secret_1.png, you would run:

 `python main.py hello secret_1.png`

+If you omit the arguments, it will prompt you to enter the text and the private key filename in the terminal:

+`python main.py`